-In my last post, I wrote about my ongoing struggle to center myself in a given task in a given moment.
+In my last post, I wrote about my ongoing struggle to do one thing – to center myself in a given task in a given moment.
 Since writing that post, I have actively been working to slow down and operate with intention throughout my daily activities.
 I thought it might be useful to share what this has looked like for me in hopes that it might inspire some of you to bask in life’s experiences a bit more.

 Here are some of the little ways that I’ve been actively trying to be more present throughout my day: